No register for home-schooled children

-No compulsory register for home-schooled children
+Parents not compelled to register home-schooled children

-There will not be a compulsory register for children in Wales who are home schooled, despite calls for one to be created after a child died in 2011.
+Parents who home-school children will not have to put them on a compulsory register, despite calls for one to be created after a child died in 2011.

 Councils will instead have to create a database to identify children not on a school register under plans to revamp home education.